fosterdouglas/1000-daily-game-designs/games/_posts/2015-07-27-208-whats-in-a-level-up-p1.md

 title: "208 What's In A Level Up?
 (Part 1)"
 tags: interface-game-design, underground
 ---
-A use-case of Sweeper (from the previous post ), inspired by the mini-game from *Persona 4: Golden*.

 As I play an unhealthy amount of Persona 4: Golden (actually BRB, I’m gonna go play for a minute)...

 It’s gotten me thinking more about the way games encourage, facilitate, and reward you for gaining “experience.”
 Leveling Up, as it’s come to be called, is something that has slowly spread across nearly every genre and sub-genre of gaming.